Backgammonian/MyShroom-Classifier-App/README.md

 * CNN (~70% accuracy on test dataset)
 * Transfer learning network, VGG19 (~80% accuracy on test dataset)

-To provide the ability for user to pass the images to ANNs and to receive predictions from them Flask web-framework was used.
+To provide the ability for user to pass the images to CNNs and to receive predictions from them Flask web-framework was used.

 ## Demonstration:
 ![5](showcase/5.png)